kaihuchen/articles/WhyEnsemble/index.md

 Are there any existing *Ensemble GenAI* systems?
 Well, sort of.
 OpenAI's plugins can be said to be a kind of *Ensemble GenAI* system, but while it offers an assortment of diverse chatbots, it is not heterougeous, not distributed, nor collaborative.

+Note that the somewhat similar term **Ensemble AI** commonly refers to use of *multiple machine learning models* in order to achieve better predictive performance, which is different from the *Ensemble GenAI* discussed here.
+In *Ensemble GenAI* the basic unit is a well-trained chatbot capable of communicating in natural language, while in *Ensemble AI* the basic unit is a machine learning model that infers based on symbolic or numerical inputs.

 ## Benefits

 Why do we want to go into the trouble of developing the type of *Ensemble GenAI* as mentioned above?
 There are certain types of problems that could benefit from such an architecture: